- Investigate the product in the interactive map viewer

 - Integrate the product in your own desktop software using WMS and WFS

-Sea level is known to have fluctuated by more than 100 metres over repeated glacial cycles resulting in recurring exposure, inundation and migration of coastlines not only across Europe, but worldwide.
-Landscape response to these changes in sea level, and the preservation of these features on continental shelves around Europe, are an invaluable resource for improving our understanding of human history and environmental change over geological time.
+Sea level is known to have fluctuated by more than 100 metres over repeated glacial cycles, resulting in recurring exposure, inundation and migration of coastlines not only across Europe but worldwide.
+Landscape response to these changes in sea level, and the preservation of these features on continental shelves around Europe, are an invaluable resource for improving our understanding of human history and environmental change over geological time, whilst also providing data for potential use in examining future sea-level rise scenarios.

-More than 10,000 features representing 26 classes of submerged landscape and palaeoenvironmental indicator ranging from mapped and modelled palaeocoastlines, evidence for submerged forests and peats, thickness of post-Last Glacial Maximum sediments and submerged freshwater springs have been collated and delivered on the EMODnet Geology portal [HYPERLINK] for the first time.
-Building on the work of other projects such as the COST Action SPLASHCOS project, the EU FP-7 project SASMAP and the MEDFLOOD project, this work package aims at meeting the recommendations of the European Marine Board SUBLAND group.
 Recent advances in both data acquisition and availability over the last two decades has enabled researchers to more accurately reconstruct the extent and dynamics of fluctuating palaeocoastlines.
-High-resolution bathymetry and sub-bottom seismic data in particular have resulted in a step-change in our understanding of palaeoshorelines and other traces of the original landscape topography and sediments.
-With preservation of these now submerged features under threat from commercial activities and natural erosion, bringing together existing knowledge through delivery of this work package is timely.
+High-resolution multibeam bathymetry and sub-bottom seismic data, in particular, have resulted in a step change in our understanding of palaeoshorelines and other traces of the original landscape topography and sediments.
+With preservation of these now submerged features under threat from commercial activities and natural erosion, bringing together existing knowledge through EMODnet-Geology is timely.